ardinsys/financial-charts/docs/integrations/overview.md

 - Create the chart inside the framework's mount hook (`useEffect`, `onMounted`, `ngAfterViewInit`).
 - Store the instance so you can call `draw`, `drawNextPoint`, and `updateCoreOptions` when props change.
+- Prefer a single sorted `data` array.
+Call `drawNextPoint` for the newest candle and fall back to `draw` when correcting existing data.
 - Dispose the chart during teardown (`useEffect` cleanup, `onBeforeUnmount`, `ngOnDestroy`).
 - Keep the container height stable – the chart reacts to `ResizeObserver` events automatically.
 - Register controllers once at app startup to avoid duplicate registrations.